NICMx/Jool/en/install-mod.md

 [Translating packets using only one interface is possible](single-interface.html), but two (one for IPv4, one for IPv6) is more intuitive.

-Therefore, if you're using these documents for educational purposes, two interfaces are recommended:
+Therefore, if you're using these documents for learning purposes, two interfaces are recommended:

 {% highlight bash %}
 $ /sbin/ip link show